 Considered Translations Reconsidered.
 A Rejoinder to Yirga Gelaw Woldeyes’s Criticisms of Our Allegedly ‘Sexualizing’ Translations in The Life and Struggles of Our Mother Walatta Petros (2015)

-by Michael Kleiner
+by Dr. Michael Kleiner

-Prof. Yirga Gelaw Woldeyes (2020) recently published a long and often harsh critique of (1) The Life and Struggles of Our Mother Walatta Petros (2015), an annotated English translation by myself and Wendy Laura Belcher of the seventeenth-century Gəˁəz text Gädlä Wälättä P̣eṭros [hereafter: GWP], and (2) Belcher’s related interpretive article on gender and sexuality in the GWP (2016).
+Dr. Yirga Gelaw Woldeyes (2020) recently published a long and often harsh critique of (1) The Life and Struggles of Our Mother Walatta Petros (2015), an annotated English translation by myself and Prof. Wendy Laura Belcher of the seventeenth-century Gəˁəz text Gädlä Wälättä P̣eṭros [hereafter: GWP], and (2) Belcher’s related interpretive article on gender and sexuality in the GWP (2016).

 The bulk of Yirga’s criticism is directed against Belcher’s interpretations as forwarded in her referenced article.
 To an extent, he thereby merely reiterates, albeit in ampler format and often, unfortunately, in less measured terms, previous critiques of Belcher’s explorations of sexuality in the GWP.